Digital Twins as Funhouse Mirrors: Five Key Distortions: Detailed Information on Each Sub-Study

 \subsubsection{Discussion}

-These findings demonstrate that providing digital certification via a digital passport increases the value perception of a diffused luxury product for humans.
+These findings demonstrate that providing digital certification via a digital passport increases the value perception of a diffused luxury product for humans, consistent with existing research \cite{park2022nft}.
 Digital twins' value perceptions, however, are not impacted by the inclusion of a digital passport.
 The findings have important implications for our understanding of when digital twins will not act as their human counterparts.

-In this study, the divergence may stem from the psychological reassurance of product authenticity that certification provides to human consumers \citep{park2022nft}, which digital twins cannot fully internalize.
+In this study, the divergence may stem from the psychological reassurance of product authenticity that certification provides to human consumers \cite{park2022nft}, which digital twins cannot fully internalize.
 This highlights a potential blind spot in current AI models: a limited ability to model symbolic consumption, ownership signaling, or status restoration processes.
 More broadly, these findings call for caution when relying on digital twins to simulate human judgments in domains involving identity and social perception---especially in luxury or prestige-based contexts.
 Future work should explore how these divergences arise and whether digital twins can be improved to better simulate symbolic inference processes, or whether some aspects of human value perception are fundamentally non-transferrable.